viral32111/ServerMonitor/README.md

-# ServerMonitor
+# Server Monitor

-An Android application for monitoring servers in real-time.
+This is An Android application & server service for monitoring servers in real-time.